alexaske/DIR-widowxL-arm-/README.md

 # DEMOCRITUS INDUSTRIAL ROBOTICS MANIPULATOR

-This is code for DIR's talos manipulator.
+This is code for DIR's talos manipulator!